shiftkey/blog/_posts/2011-07-08-doing-the-build-server-dance-with-nuget.md

 ---
 layout: post
 title: Doing the build server dance with NuGet
 permalink: /doing-the-build-server-dance-with-nuget.html
 description: After a few hours of hacking, I've put together a guide for setting up TeamCity to consume NuGet packages as part of a build.
-funnelweb_id: 17
 date: 2011-07-08 14:00:00 +10:00
-icon: /img/main/nuget.png
 tags: "nuget myget teamcity"
 comments: true
 ---

 I started exploring NuGet package building yesterday evening, as a strategy for managing dependencies between projects I'm involved with.

 And with NuGet in the enterprise being the [upcoming hotness][1], I thought I'd see how I could get companies I work with to start doing similar things with their internal projects.
 It was much easier than I'd expected, with a couple of hurdles.

 ## The Goal

 I have two projects, A and B. A has no upstream dependencies (that have NuGet packages, anyway), but B requires A.

 So, after A builds and passes its tests, I want to: